Last updated on Mar 17, 2023

 This exercise is helpful when you’re carrying out your initial research, since you can note down important things all in one place.
 You also might find yourself noticing links between certain points with everything laid out, some of which may become crucial parts of your argument or the plot of your story.

 If you prefer something more organized or visual, you can brainstorm.
 It’s pretty straightforward: start with your main topic in the middle and draw out branches of relevant points or facts to develop your thoughts.
-This is a great way to construct extended arguments or plotlines, and it’ll give you a sense of direction before you start putting pen to paper.
+This is a great way to construct extended arguments or plotlines, giving you a sense of direction before you start putting pen to paper.

 Novels.
 A popular story structure — like the three-act structure — can be used to help you map out the events of your story so that there is a complete arc to compel the audience to keep reading.